-If your site is hacked, they can do things like redirect your website to nefarious sites, insert ads into your legitimate content, or even use your server resources as part of a “bot” network for their own purposes.
+If your site is hacked, hackers can do things like deface your website, redirect your traffic to other websites (often foreign pharmaceutical sites), insert ads into your content, or even use your server resources as part of a “bot” network for their own purposes.

-Unfortunately, these so-called pranks had serious consequences for other site owners.
-In one security forum, an anonymous site owner who runs a niche website with a modest following reported that he had sent out a major email campaign– not knowing he had just been hacked.
-Hundreds of his readers clicked a link to his site, only to be redirected to very unsavory sites instead.
-As a result, the mailing list that had been his livelihood was decimated.
-His only recourse was to let the readers know via the website, after it was restored, that the problem had been a result of hacking– but the damage was done.
+This poor blogger had sent out an email campaign to his entire list with a link back to his site– not knowing he had just been hacked.
+Hundreds of his readers clicked a link to his site, but were instead redirected to obscene content.
+Immediately, the blogger lost trust and credibility and many unsubscribed.
+His mailing list was decimated.
+His only recourse was to send a follow up email to remaining subscribers, and let the readers know via the website, after it was restored, that the problem had been a result of hacking– but the damage was done.